Beta Gamma Sigma

 - Upon completion of the program, the desgination "Leavey Scholar" on the transcript

 To complete the Leavey Scholars Program, students complete at least three upper-division scholars sections or two upper-division scholars sections and one of the two lower-division honors course, followed by the scholars section of Capstone.
+Here is the course planning sheet.

 In Spring graduating seniors are honored at the Leavey Scholars Dinner attended by the Dean, faculty and staff of the Leavey School of Business.